 I return now to India’s rich and long tradition of classical dance styles and theatre that remain significant in modernizing dance forms.
 There are eight recognized Indian classical dance styles that figure overtly or subtly in dynamic Contemporary Indian Dance, most prominently since the 1980s, influenced by the opening to global cultures, the web and transnational travel.
 Bharatanatyam and kathak, most commonly innovated, are integral to transformative journeys for performing artists along with modern dance (use of the floor), abstract dance (non-narrative content), martial arts, theatre techniques, and multimedia in new, multi-layered choreography.

-Curiously, the key characteristic of modernism in Indian dance today, even with borrowing from western modern dance, is its persistent Indianness--not as narrow or monolithic, but multifaceted, varied regionally, with different languages, musical, folk, and martial arts traditions.
-This persistent Indianness is visible in Contemporary Indian dancers’ costuming, or aurally in Indian music, or in affect and expression of rasas (emotion and taste—aesthetic and gastronomic).
+Curiously, the key characteristic of modernism in Indian dance today, even with borrowing from western modern dance, is its persistent Indianness—not as narrow or monolithic, but multifaceted, varied regionally, with different languages, musical, folk, and martial arts traditions.
+This persistent Indianness is visible in contemporary Indian dancers’ costuming, or aurally in Indian music, or in affect and expression of rasas (emotion and taste—aesthetic and gastronomic).
 The navarasas (nine primary emotions such as love, anger, fear, disgust, compassion, valor, laughter, sorrow, and peace) are discussed in the ancient Indian treatise of drama, dance, and dramaturgy, The Natyasastra (anywhere from the 2nd to the 5th century BCE).
 The depiction of rasas prominent in classical dance is also found in contemporary Indian dance.
 Hence, even as an Indian dancer uses certain modern dance techniques such as the floor, abstract movement without narrative—the distinctive flavor comes across as Indian or South Asian especially when abstract movement is expressed uniquely with rasa.

 Pioneer Astad Deboo